davidrenne/widget_list/README.md

 `listSearchForm` -  Allows you to pass a custom form for the ARROW drop down for advanced searching `default=''`

 `ransackSearch` -  If you pass ModelName.search(params[:q]) ransack will show up in your advanced search `default=false`

+`cornerRadius` -  Either int number of pixels for radius corners.
+Or '14px' or whatever you want. `default=15`

 `columnStyle` -  Column styles.
 KEY=column name VALUE= the inline style applied `default={}`